GAS Gang: Early history

 Brixton has had a multi-generational problem with gangs, with each generation taking on their own identity and name.
 Angell Town Estate, where GAS was formed, has long had problems with gang violence and poverty, previously being home to the gang PDC.
 In a 2012 Lambeth government report, Angell Town Estate was characterized as "severely deprived in income, employment, heath and crime".

 By the early 2000s, PDC, which was the dominant gang in the area at the time, began to fragment due to many of its leaders being imprisoned.
 Various different groups emerged from this fragmentation, such as the Muslim Boys and Y28s (not to be confused with Y28s that preceded PDC).
 A member of the PDC Brats (a subset of PDC for the younger members) called Barfah Joof was involved in founding the new Y28s.
 The Y28s began to form friendships with neighbouring gangs in the area, such as Tiny OC based in Myatts Field, and Murder Zone based in Somerleyton Estate.
 Y28s and Tiny OC had formed a rivalry with Peckham-based gangs, and at one point gang members were caught unarmed by Peckham gang members, leading to one of their members being stabbed.
 This convinced members of Y28s and Tiny OC that they needed to unite together as one, leading to GAS Gang being created.
 Barfah would later leave the gang after being guided by his probation officer.
 By 2007, the gang began to gain notability in the estate, although it may have formed earlier.

 GAS Gang initially associated with the colours green (inherited from OC) and purple (inherited from Y28s), although colour associations would fade out by the 2010s.
 GAS also inherited OC's rivalries with Peckham-based PYG.

 In 2009, a set of CCTV videos were released showing large groups of GAS Gang and PYG members riding into each other's territories.
 GAS also gained its first attention in the media in 2009, when a 13-year-old boy was stabbed outside a Camberwell fast-food shop in an altercation believed to be a part of the GAS Gang and PYG rivalry.

 2010s

 GAS Gang's prolific activity led to parts of Brixton becoming a no-go area.
-By 2012, they were considered one of the most dangerous gangs in South London, with at least 3 murders being committed by alleged gang members since 2010.
+By 2012, they were considered one of the most dangerous gangs in South London, with at least three murders by alleged gang members since 2010.
 The local council and police in 2012 believed the gang was responsible for three quarters of violent incidents involving young people in Brixton, with up to eight suspect members of the gang going to jail for attempted murder or murder.